ericphanson/ExplicitImports.jl/README.md

 In this case, names in files which are included via `include` are not analyzed while parsing.
 This is detected, and modules containing these are "tainted", and omitted from analysis (unless `strict=false`).

 Being unable to traverse dynamic includes is essentially an inherent limitation of the approach used in this package.
-An alternate implementation using an `AbstractInterpreter` (like JET does) may be able to handle this (at the cost of increased complexity).
+An alternate implementation using an `AbstractInterpreter` (like JET does) may be able to handle this (at the cost of increased complexity), and possibly get some handling of tricky scoping situations "for free".

 ### Need to load the package/module